davemo/blog.davemo.com/app/posts/2009-06-24-aea-09-themes-and-perspective.md

 It definitely seems like a touchy subject; at one point someone in the crowd shouted "YES!" because she was convinced that her clients could never be persuaded that this was the way to go.
 I think it's inevitable that web developers and designers are going to get to a turning point where supporting 8 or 9 browser rendering differences is just not going to be feasible to clients from a monetary point of view.
 As Andy Clarke put it during his presentation:

-> "your clients will quit worrying about pixel perfection when you convince them of the value you can offer by producing more features that make them money in less time." -(rough paraphrase).
+> your clients will quit worrying about pixel perfection when you convince them of the value you can offer by producing more features that make them money in less time. -(rough paraphrase).

 There was much talk of "visual rewards", basically offering the nice visual touches to the browsers that support them without worrying if IE looks good.
 Safari4, Firefox3.5 support border-radius, text-shadow, box-shadow and rgba; Internet Explorer doesn't.
 That's ok, IE can live without those flourishes because ultimately it's all about the content anyways, right? ;) In fact, Andy Clarke has gone as far as creating a [style sheet](https://forabeautifulweb.com/blog/about/universal_internet_explorer_6_css/) that can be fed to IE6 that strips away all substance except the text and positioning.

 Perhaps it would be more accurate to say that IE needs to die, but web developers have been saying that for years and it hasn't happened yet.
 We need to convince our clients that the time spent creating unsemantic markup and hacks to get things to work in IE just isn't worth it.

-## User Experience (UX) is Exploding
+## UX is Exploding

 UX, IA, IxD: all these terms seem fairly new to me but there were so many people at AEA09 who were involved with these disciplines in one way or another.
 The importance of these positions should NOT be underestimated.
 Interaction Design, in particular, is an area I feel is severely underrepresented in most organizations.
 So many times design teams produce static mockups in a very high-fidelity mode through applications like photoshop or fireworks without giving any consideration to user interaction.